 Rock Climbing is a fantastic sport for both your body and your mind and to many of us it’s not just a sport but who we are.
 We are “climbers’.
 The best thing about climbing is that anyone can enjoy it across any of its varying forms and really, it’s a sport for life.
 Climbing can be enjoyed indoors at a facility like Gravity Worx but can also be a wonderful adventure when experienced on real rock!

-For the first time ever, Climbing will be in the Olympic 2020 Games which (delayed due to Covid-19) will be held in 2021 in Tokyo.
+For the first time ever, Climbing was in the Olympic 2020 Games in Tokyo.